 The EEAS is also responsible for communication and public diplomacy in third countries as well as election observation missions.
-EU delegations in third countries take instructions and report to either the HR/VP and/or the Commissioner responsible for the country concerned (e.g. the EU Delegation in Belgrade reports to the Commissioner for Enlargement).
+EU delegations in third countries take instructions and report to either the HR/VP and/or the Commissioner responsible for the country concerned (e.g. the EU Delegation in Belgrade reports to the Commissioner for Enlargement, copying the relevant EEAS staff).